Generate a game board map from a bitmap

 }

-In this example, I have reduced the number of parameters in the Tile constructor, to make the code easier to read.
+I have reduced the number of constructor parameters in this code to make it easier to read.

-In the game, the Tile constructor uses the provided color to set the Image, Type and Tint of the tile.
-However, since this is specific to my game, I decided to leave the constructor out of this post.
+.
+However, since it’s specific to my game, I decided to leave the constructor out of this post.

 Step 3: Divide the board tiles into rooms

-Once the board has been given a grid of tiles, the engine divides tiles into rooms, using three functions.
+Once a board has a grid of tiles, the engine divides them into rooms, using three functions.

 private void InitializeRooms()